History of Indiana in Timeline

 In 1916, Charles W. Fairbanks made another run for vice president with Charles Evans Hughes, but they lost to Woodrow Wilson and Thomas R. Marshall.

-1918: Ball State University Founded
+1918: Ball State founded

 Ball State University was founded in 1918 as the East Division of Indiana State.

-1919: Martial Law Declared in Gary
+1919: Martial law declared in Gary

-1924: End of Era in Presidential Elections
+1924: End of Presidential Election Streak

 From 1880 to 1924, a resident of Indiana was included in all but one presidential election.

-1925: Klan Influence and Membership Peak
+1925: Klan Membership

-1932: Election of Governor Paul V. McNutt
+1932: Paul V. McNutt elected governor

 1932: Franklin D. Roosevelt Wins Indiana